 The gift tax is probably the most ignored tax that can affect an estate.
-Currently, the federal tax code exempts up to $14,000 per year in gifts made by any individual to any number of other individuals - this is referred to as the annual exclusion from gift taxes.
-Once you make a gift over $14,000 in any given year to the same person, you'll be making a taxable gift and you'll incur a gift tax.
-However, instead of paying the tax immediately, currently, the federal tax code gives you a lifetime gift tax exemption of $5,340,000 that can be used to offset your taxable gifts.
-Think of the gift tax exemption as a "$5,340,000 coupon" against the application of the gift tax.
+Currently, the federal tax code exempts up to $15,000 per year in gifts made by any individual to any number of other individuals.
+This is referred to as the annual exclusion from gift taxes.
+Once you make a gift over $15,000 to the same person in any given year, you'll be making a taxable gift, and you'll incur gift tax.
+However, instead of paying the tax immediately, the 2021 federal tax code gives you a lifetime gift tax exemption of $11,700,000 that can be used to offset your taxable gifts.
+Think of the gift tax exemption as a "$11,700,000 coupon" against the application of the gift tax.

 One state currently imposes its own gift taxes in addition to the federal gift tax: Connecticut.
-Louisiana abolished its gift tax as of July 1, 2008, North Carolina abolished its gift tax as of January 1, 2009, and Tennessee abolished its gift tax as of January 1, 2012.
+Louisiana abolished its gift tax as of July 1, 2008.
+North Carolina abolished its gift tax as of January 1, 2009.
+Tennessee abolished its gift tax as of January 1, 2012.
 Minnesota enacted a gift tax in 2013 but then repealed it retroactively.

-For decedents who die during 2014, the federal estate tax applies to estates that are valued at more than $5,340,000, which is referred to as the federal estate tax exemption.
+For decedents who died in 2021, the federal estate tax applies to estates that are valued at more than $11,700,000, which is referred to as the federal estate tax exemption.
 Current law provides that the federal estate tax exemption will continue to be indexed for inflation in future years.

-As of January 1, 2014, the District of Columbia and the following states impose a separate state estate tax: Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York, Oregon, Rhode Island, Tennessee, Vermont, and Washington.
-Note that Tennessee's estate tax was scheduled to be phased out by January 1, 2016.
+As of the tax year 2020, the District of Columbia and the following states impose a separate state estate tax: Connecticut, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New York, Oregon, Rhode Island, Vermont, and Washington.

 State Inheritance Taxes

-As of January 1, 2014, there are six states that collect a separate inheritance tax, which is a state tax imposed on certain beneficiaries who receive a deceased person's property: Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
+As of the tax year 2020, there are six states that collect a separate inheritance tax, which is a state tax imposed on certain beneficiaries who receive a deceased person's property: Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.

-In all of these states, assets passing to the deceased person's surviving spouse and charity are exempt from the inheritance tax, while in several of these states - Iowa, Kentucky, Maryland and New Jersey - assets passing to the deceased person's descendants are also exempt.
-Note that currently Maryland and New Jersey are the only two states that assess both state estate taxes and state inheritance taxes.
+In all of these states, assets passing to the deceased person's surviving spouse and charity are exempt from the inheritance tax, while in several of these states assets passing to the deceased person's descendants are also exempt.
+Note that currently, Maryland is the only state that assesses both state estate taxes and state inheritance taxes.

 For more information about state inheritance taxes, refer to the State Inheritance Tax Chart.

-State laws change frequently, so it is best to consult with a qualified estate planning attorney in your state to determine if your assets will be subject to a state estate tax or a state inheritance tax after you die.
-Also, if you own personal effects or real estate outside of your home state and the other state has an estate tax or an inheritance tax, then there may be an estate tax or an inheritance tax due on your out of state property after your death.
+State laws change frequently, so it is best to consult with a qualified estate planning attorney in your state to determine whether your assets will be subject to a state estate tax or a state inheritance tax after you die.
+Also, if you own personal effects or real estate outside of your home state, and the other state has an estate tax or an inheritance tax, then there may be an estate tax or an inheritance tax due on your out-of-state property after your death.

-For decedents dying after 2014, the generation skipping transfer tax (GST) applies to transfers of more than $5,340,000 that “skip” one or more generations.
-“Skip” refers to either a transfer that is made to a relative who is two or more generations below your generation (for example, a grandparent to a grandchild), or to a non-relative who is more than 37 ½ years younger than you.
+For decedents dying in 2021, the generation-skipping transfer tax (GST) applies to transfers of more than $11,700,000 that “skip” one or more generations.
+“Skipping” refers to either a transfer that is made to a relative who is two or more generations below your generation (for example, a grandparent to a grandchild) or to a non-relative who is more than 37 1/2 years younger than you.
 Current law provides that the GST exemption will be indexed for inflation in future years.

-The majority of the states that still impose their own separate state estate tax also assess a separate generation skipping tax.
-However, as with state estate taxes and inheritance taxes, it is best to consult with a qualified estate planning attorney in your home state to determine if your state has its own generation skipping tax.
+Some states that still impose their own separate state estate tax also assess a separate generation-skipping tax.
+However, as with state estate taxes and inheritance taxes, it is best to consult with a qualified estate planning attorney in your home state to determine whether your state has its own generation-skipping tax.

 For deaths that occurred in 2010, the decedent's heirs had the choice of subjecting the estate to federal estate taxes or applying the modified carryover basis regime.
-What modified carryover basis means is that instead of the beneficiaries of an estate or trust receiving an asset with a full step up in basis to the date death fair market value, the beneficiaries received the lesser of the fair market value of the property or the decedent's original basis which could be adjusted following specific basis adjustment rules.
+What modified carryover basis means is that instead of the beneficiaries of an estate or trust receiving an asset with a full step-up in basis to the date-of-death fair market value, the beneficiaries received the lesser of the fair market value of the property or the decedent's original basis, which could be adjusted following specific basis-adjustment rules.
 Depending on the modified carryover basis of an asset, the beneficiaries could owe capital gains taxes when the inherited asset is later sold.